flabernardez/create-a-newsletter-with-the-block-editor/README.md

 - **Issues**: [Create an issue](https://github.com/flabernardez/create-a-newsletter-with-the-block-editor/issues) for bugs or feature requests
 - **WordPress.org**: Visit the [plugin support forum](https://wordpress.org/support/plugin/create-a-newsletter-with-the-block-editor/)

+### Before Requesting Support
+1. Ensure WP Mail SMTP is installed and configured
+2. Check that your server cron job is working
+3. Review the troubleshooting section above
+4. Enable debug logging and check for errors

 ### Feature Requests
 We love hearing from users!
 If you have ideas for new features:
 1. Check existing issues to avoid duplicates